MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 To help transition users, we plan to migrate data chat history in StaffHub to Teams.
 The amount of chat history that will be available in Teams depends on how soon you configure your organization for the transition.
 We recommend taking action no later than June 30, 2019 to provide enough time to transition 90 days of data by October 1, 2019.

-Ensure that Teams and Office 365 Group creation are enabled in the Microsoft 365 admin center before the transition begins, as these settings are essential to us being able to move your StaffHub chat data into Teams.
-Failure to turn on these services by June 30, 2019, will result in a later migration date or less chat data being copied over.
+Ensure that Office 365 Group creation is enabled in the Microsoft 365 admin center before the transition begins, as this is essential to us being able to move your StaffHub chat data into Teams.
+Failure to turn on this service by June 30, 2019, will result in a later migration date or less chat data being copied over.

 #### What happens to the Files feature in StaffHub?-FOLLOWUP